Critical Fluctuations at Finite-Time Dynamical Phase Transition: Results

 \subsection{Critical exponents}

-Repeating the analysis summarized in Secs.~\ref{sec:chi0} and \ref{sec:m0} for different quenched inverse coupling temperatures $\mathscr{J}_q$, we obtain the critical exponents $\beta_t$, $\gamma_t$ and $\nu_t$ as function of $\mathscr{J}_q$.
-Figure~\ref{fig:exponents} shows the result of this analysis as symbols.
-The dashed lines show the corresponding exponents from the two dimensional Ising universality class.
-For each of the critical exponents, we obtain two estimates, given as different symbols.
-The green squares and yellow triangles for $\nu_t$ are obtained from minimizing $\sigma_x$ for $\chi_0^L$ and $m_0$, respectively.
-The symbols for $\gamma_t$ are obtained from the scaling of $\chi_{\rm{max}}$ (in black triangles) and minimizing $Y_{\chi_0}$ (in blue squares).
-For $\beta_t$ the symbols are obtained from the scaling of $m_\text{neq}^{t_c^L}$ (brown circles) and from minimizing $\sigma_{Y_{m_0}}$ (red triangles).
-We observe that although the critical time $t_c$ depends on the initial and final point of the quenching process, see Fig.~\ref{fig:ul}(c), the critical exponents stay approximately constant, and are consistent with the values of the two-dimensional Ising universality class.
+Repeating the analysis summarized in Secs.~\ref{sec:chi0} and \ref{sec:m0} for different quenched inverse coupling temperatures, $\mathscr{J}_q$, we obtain the critical exponents $\beta_t$, $\gamma_t$, and $\nu_t$ as functions of $\mathscr{J}_q$.
+Figure~\ref{fig:exponents}(a) shows the result of this analysis for $\mathscr{J} = 1.03 \mathscr{J}_c$.
+The dashed lines show the corresponding equilibrium exponents of the two dimensional Ising universality class.
+For the critical exponent $\nu_t$, we obtain two estimates, shown as green circles and yellow triangles, that are obtained from the analyses in Secs.~\ref{sec:chi0} and \ref{sec:m0}, respectively.
+The values for $\gamma_t$ and $\beta_t$ are obtained from minimizing $\sigma_{Y_{\chi_0}}$ (Sec.~\ref{sec:chi0}, blue squares) and $\sigma_{Y_{m_0}}$ (Sec.~\ref{sec:m0}, red diamonds), respectively.
+We observe that although the critical time $t_c$ depends on both the initial and final point of the quenching process, $\mathscr{J}$ and $\mathscr{J}_q$, respectively [see Fig.~\ref{fig:ul}(c)], the critical exponents remain constant for varying $\mathscr{J}_q$.
+Furthermore, the value of $\gamma_t$ is consistent with the value $\gamma=\frac{7}{4}$ of the two-dimensional Ising universality class at equilibrium.
+However, the value of $\nu_t$ is consistently \textit{smaller} than the equilibrium value $\nu=1$.
+Finally, $\beta_t$, although consistent with the equilibrium value $\beta=\frac{1}{8}$, carries a comparably large error.
+The numerical values of the calculated exponents are listed in Tab.~\ref{tab:exp_J1.03Jc} in Appendix~\ref{sec:App_tc}.

-In other words, just as for the mean-field model \cite{jan_massi_prl}, the values of the dynamical critical exponents $\beta_t$, $\gamma_t$, and $\nu_t$ of the disordering quench appear to be identical to the exponents $\beta$, $\gamma$ and $\nu$ of the corresponding equilibrium phase transition, across which the system is initially quenched.

-It is worth noting that this also implies that $\beta_t$, $\gamma_t$, and $\nu_t$ obey a so-called hyper-scaling relation \cite{fisher_scaling} \eqn{ \nu_t d = 2\beta_t + \gamma_t\,, } connecting all critical exponents.
-Here, $d=2$ denotes the spatial dimension.
-The validity of Eq.~\eqref{eq:hyperscaling} is consistent with the initial assumption that the correlation length $\xi_t$ is the only relevant length scale in the infinite system close to the critical point~\cite{privman1990}.